JSMAnalysis/JMetrics/jmetrics/README.md

 It will parse the project's files and generate some outputs that will be placed in
  $current_directory$/report/.
 These outputs are composed of :

-  - metrics .csv files for class and package level analysis.
+  - Metrics .csv files for class and package level analysis.

   - dependency graph .dot files for class and package level analysis.